rthuffman/WFGY/ProblemMap/Atlas/Fixes/auto-repair/atlas-auto-repair-to-wfgy-bridge-v1.md

 It only claims:

-> the relationship between Atlas, Auto Repair, and WFGY 3.0 is now explicit and architecturally coherent.
+> the relationship between Atlas, Auto Repair, and WFGY 3.0 is now explicit and architecturally coherent

 ---